Deep Ellum’s Already Established As Dallas’ Current “It” Neighborhood. So Which Dallas Neighborhood Has Next?

 Why It Will Happen: With four breweries in operation — Noble Rey, Community, Peticolas, Texas Ale Project — in addition to a boatload of art galleries, one of the better coffee shops in town and other cool vintage shops, there’s certainly no shortage of hip businesses currently thriving in the Design District.
 With regular wine walks, gallery days, block parties and outdoor markets, quite an active little community has begun to emerge there in the last couple of years, too.
 And with its relatively quiet streets, the area is easily and pretty safely navigable by bike — definitely something that can’t be said of a lot of other Dallas neighborhoods.

-Why It Won’t Happen: Earlier this year, the Design District was referred to as a “hipster’s paradise” in a Dallas Morning News piece, which may well be a sign that this is one hot hood that’s over before it really, truly begins.
+Why It Won’t Happen: The Design District has already been referred to as a “hipster’s paradise” in a Dallas Morning News piece, which may well be a sign that this is one hot hood that’s over before it really, truly begins.
 With rents already on the rise, the neighborhood’s anchor businesses (read: the 20-plus galleries) are in the beginning stages of relocating to the slightly cheaper pastures a few blocks north.
 Also, there aren’t really any sidewalks here.
-But there is the high possibility of floods. — CG
+But there is the high possibility of floods! — CG

 Fair Park/Expo Park/South Dallas.